 Manuka honey is one of the latest crazes in the nutrition world.
 Made exclusively by European bees located in New Zealand and Southwest Australia, the nectar is sourced primarily from the delicate flowers of the manuka bush.
 The honey has a very unique “earthy” yet delicious taste due to the fact that the bees who make it rarely get nectar from other sources (most companies who sell it claim the honey to be more than 80 percent manuka).

 While it’s not the cheapest honey you’ll ever buy, manuka is believed to be more than four times more potent from a health-boosting perspective than regular honey.
-It also contains three unique ingredients which work to boost the immune system, along with other unique benefits.
+It also contains three unique ingredients which work to boost the immune system, revitalize hair, along with other unique benefits.
 Keep reading to learn more about how manuka is made, its health benefits, and how to find the most potent manuka available.